Raffa-Tafe/civ-ipriot-smiley/knowledge_and_evidence.md

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

 > No, each smiley can blink in its own way.
 The blink() method exists in both the Happy and Sad classes, but they can define it differently.
-This flexibility allows each class to choose how blinking should look or behave.
+This allows each class to choose how blinking should look or behave.
 I haven't tried much, but I remember messing with the delay time.
 >

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

 > Polymorphism means different classes can have a method with the same name but do different things.
-In this code, both Happy and Sad have a method called blink(), but they might handle the blinking slightly differently and that’s okay, maybe diffrent delay in blinking or the position of the eyes.
+In this code, both Happy and Sad have a method called blink(), but they might handle the blinking slightly differently, maybe diffrent delay in blinking or the position of the eyes.
 The key is that you can call blink() on either, and it will work in its own way.
 >

 4. How is inheritance used in the blink method, and why is it important for polymorphism?